 Plan and Develop

 A well-organized workflow, quick response, and detailed planning will minimize unexpected problems during the app development process.
-Whether you’re building the app from the ground up or using an app builder, you will need to develop:
+Whether you’re building the app from the ground with the help of a company offering Vue.js development services or using an app builder, you will need to develop:

 - The back-end, which defines how your app will do what it does.